Peharge/Linux/README.md

 Back when I got my first PC at the age of 8, I never would have thought that I would later speak about Linux in front of an audience.
 At that time, I didn’t know much about the world of open source or the different Linux distributions, but one thing was clear: My PC had 250 MB of RAM, and the only thing I really knew back then was how many characters I could type into a text editor before my computer simply crashed.
 It was a time of learning, experimenting—and an unconscious encounter with a Linux environment, even though I didn’t realize at the time that I was interacting with it.

-Nearly five years later, I got a Windows 10 PC when I started homeschooling.
+Nearly three years later, I got a Windows 10 PC when I started homeschooling.
 Back then, my technical repertoire was still quite limited: I mainly used Edge, Word, and experimented with Tinkercad for small projects.
 However, the drive for more knowledge and challenges remained.

 Then came a turning point: about three years ago, when I started working with my new Windows 11 PC and seriously delved into C++ and Visual Studio.
 It was exciting to take the first steps into the world of programming, and I began using PowerShell, even though I wasn’t exactly a fan of the console.
 I longed for something more flexible and open.